-Some suggest the most difficult job in the military is not the force recon Marine, nuclear reactor officer, fighter pilot, or even Navy SEAL … but rather the military spouse.
+Some suggest the most difficult job in the military is not the force recon Marine, nuclear reactor officer, fighter pilot, or even Navy SEAL … but rather the humble military spouse.

 Independent, resilient, and resourceful, military spouses face challenges beyond that of other professions—except without the formal training.
 Part nurse, part mechanic, occasional therapist, and frequent single parent, military spouses are indeed a unique breed.
 And despite repeated relocations and extended separations from loved ones, incredibly many spouses manage these and innumerable other challenges while pursuing professional careers of their own.

 On this episode, Beth Aiello and Kristen Sinclair join their show host husbands Vincent and Brian for an intimate look at life as a Navy spouse.
-Fielding listener questions such as how they handle the risks associated with their husbands’ careers, how they cope with deployments lasting up to eight months—especially when children enter the picture, and what it’s like to have to move every couple years, Beth and Kristen offer a sobering look at not only the most difficult job in the military, but arguably the most under-appreciated also.
+Fielding listener questions such as how they handle the risks associated with their husbands’ careers, how they cope with deployments lasting up to eight months—especially when children enter the picture, and what it’s like to move every couple years, Beth and Kristen offer a sobering look at not only the most difficult job in the military, but arguably the most under-appreciated.

 Episode artwork by Janek Krause.
 Opening bumper music “Letters From Home” (Warner Bros.
 Nashville, performed by John Michael Montgomery) used without permission.
 Closing bumper music by Jaime Lopez.
+Announcements by Jim Hendershot.